-HDOH CAB partnered with the City & County of Honolulu's Automotive Equipment Services Division and the Hawaii Department of Education (HDOE) whose fleets operate in close proximity to areas of Oahu with high population density.
+HDOH CAB partnered with the Hawaii Department of Transportation Airport Division (HDOT-A) whose fleet operates in close proximity to areas of Oahu with high population density.
 This project will reduce human health risk from toxic pollutants by reducing exposure to heavy-duty diesel truck exhaust in the communities where the fleets operate.